 Ford GPW — The Other WWII Jeep That History Forgot

-The Ford GPW is one of the most historically significant military vehicles ever built, and most people have never heard of it.
+The Ford GPW has gotten complicated with all the Willys noise flying around.
 Ask anyone to name the jeep of World War II and you’ll get one answer — Willys.
-Willys MB.
+The Willys MB.
 The little quarter-ton that won the war.
-And Willys deserves that credit.
-But somewhere along the line, the roughly 277,000 Ford-built jeeps that served alongside them got quietly written out of the popular narrative.
-I’ve spent the better part of fifteen years tracking down, restoring, and researching WWII jeeps, and the Ford GPW is the vehicle I get asked about least — which is honestly baffling to me, because in many ways it’s the more interesting story.
+Fine.
+Willys earned that reputation.
+But somewhere in the postwar shuffle, roughly 277,000 Ford-built jeeps that served right alongside them got quietly written out of the popular story.
+As someone who has spent the better part of fifteen years tracking down, restoring, and obsessing over WWII jeeps, I learned everything there is to know about the GPW — and it’s still the vehicle I get asked about least.
+Which is honestly baffling, because in a lot of ways it’s the more interesting story.

 This isn’t an encyclopedia entry.
-I’m not going to give you a dry table of specifications and call it a day.
-I want to tell you the full story — why Ford got the contract, how to tell a GPW from a Willys MB when you’re standing in a muddy field looking at a pile of rusted metal, where these vehicles actually fought, and what one is worth if you find it in a barn tomorrow morning.
+No dry specification tables, no clinical summaries.
+I want to tell you the full thing — why Ford got the contract, how to tell a GPW from a Willys MB when you’re standing in a muddy field staring at a pile of rusted metal, where these vehicles actually fought, and what one’s worth if you find it in a barn tomorrow morning.

 Why Ford Built Jeeps for the Army